de-Medeiros-insect-lab/larval_diptera_tree/README.md

 We manually noted samples that seemed misplaced based on superfamily clusters.
 From these, we decided to exclude samples that (1) had sequence information from only 1 gene AND (2) had bootstrap values >50.
 These samples were excluded from the constraint tree and concatenated sequence files.

 # Step 10 - rerun maximum likelihood tree
+[Bruno to add details on tree generation]

+Manually noted additional samples that seemed misplaced based on family clusters.
+From these, excluded samples that (1) had sequence information from only 1 or 2 genes AND (2) for whom monophyly is unclear in the literature.
+All Oestridae and Psychodidae were retained.
+Olbiogaster_560768 was removed.

+# Step 11 -